 If you’re considering a career change at 40, let us be the first to congratulate you.
 It’s never too late to start creating the life you’ve always wanted.

 Such encouragement is necessary because we suspect you don’t hear it often.
-Changing careers at 40 is not “what most people do,” meaning there are likely many voices in your life telling you to just stay the course.
+Changing careers at 40 is not “what most people do.”
+In our society, it’s okay to be 30 with no career.
+But 40?
+That’s not normal, which means there are likely many voices in your life telling you to just stay the course.

 Don’t listen to them.
 Only you know what’s best for you, and if that means starting a new career at 40, well, so be it.
 Since when has being different been a bad thing?